Calculating the Need for Energy Storage

 Current Calculations

-Currently each country and grid calculates its need for storage in very complicated manner, by creating a model with various scenarios, projecting different generation mixes all based on huge assumptions as to what will be rolled out in future.
-Using the UK’s National Grid’s annual Future Energy Scenarios as an example, every year their estimate of the storage needed by 2050 increases over the previous year’s estimate.
+Currently each country and grid calculates its need for storage in a very complicated manner.
+They model various scenarios, projecting different generation mixes, based on huge assumptions about future rollout.
+For example, the UK National Grid’s annual Future Energy Scenarios estimate of storage needed by 2050 increases every year.

 In round numbers it is currently at 20-40GW storage (across all scenarios, including the do-nothing “steady progression” scenario) for a projected 80GW grid, with that requirement still rising.
 This begs two questions: